iamsaief/javascript-questions/bn-BD/README_bn-BD.md

 - C: `Last line 1!
 Promise 2!
 Last line 2!
 Promise 1!
 Timeout 1!
 Timeout 2!`
 - D: `Timeout 1!
 Promise 1!
 Last line 1!
 Promise 2!
 Timeout 2!
 Last line 2!`

-<details><summary><b>Answer</b></summary>
+<details><summary><b>উত্তর দেখুন</b></summary>
 <p>

-#### Answer: C
+#### উত্তর: C

 First, we invoke `funcOne`.
 On the first line of `funcOne`, we call the _asynchronous_ `setTimeout` function, from which the callback is sent to the Web API. (see my article on the event loop <a href="https://dev.to/lydiahallie/javascript-visualized-event-loop-3dif">here</a>.)

 Then we call the `myPromise` promise, which is an _asynchronous_ operation.
 Pay attention, that now only the first then clause was added to the microtask queue.

 Both the promise and the timeout are asynchronous operations, the function keeps on running while it's busy completing the promise and handling the `setTimeout` callback.
 This means that `Last line 1!` gets logged first, since this is not an asynchonous operation.

 Since the callstack is not empty yet, the `setTimeout` function and promise in `funcOne` cannot get added to the callstack yet.